Loading…

 Aniruddha Biyani

-Lead Security Engineer, Prophecy
+Lead Security Engineer, Prophecy AI

 aniruddha “AB” biyani is the Head of Security and Compliance at Prophecy.
 With a career built on scaling cloud security for high-growth startups and cybersecurity vendors.
 He is a long-standing volunteer and organizer for the DEF CON Cloud Village.